OS2sandbox/connector-poc/README.md

 ## 🗓️ Current status

-- Researching and prototyping [Dapr](https://docs.dapr.io/concepts/overview) based data-connectors.
-[Feel free to participate here!](https://github.com/OS2sandbox/connector-poc/issues/13)
+- Os2FleetOptimiser has analyzed the loosely coupled approach of the connector architecture, and have decided to [get involved](https://github.com/OS2sandbox/connector-poc/issues/22) and harvest the benefits.
     - Experiments with device-data connectors, currently [Teltonika GPS devices](https://github.com/OS2sandbox/connector-poc/issues/20)
+    - Reuse of the Open Sorce [FIWARE components and smart data models](https://www.fiware.org/catalogue/) (NGSI)
+- @miphilin has picked up the glove and have started working on raising community support for a connector component interfacing with [Fordelingskomponenten](https://digitaliseringskataloget.dk/l%C3%B8sninger/fordelingskomponenten)

 ## 💡 Want to contribute?